 To capture the whole screen at once, you need to just press WinKey + PrntScr or WinKey + Fn + PrntScr key combination on the hardware keyboard.
 While capturing screenshots, your laptop will dim and then you can find the screenshot captured in the User/Pictures/Screenshots folder.
 Check this post if you find that for some reason your Windows is not saving captured Screenshots in Pictures folder.

 If you simply press the PrtScn key, the screen will be captured and saved to your clipboard.
 You can then paste it wherever you want, like Paint, Word document, etc. To take a screenshot of any one window, click the window to make it active and press Alt+PrntScr.
 You can now paste it anywhere you want.

 3] No PrntScr button?
 Try the WinKey+Volume down keys on Windows 8 / Surface tablet!

 In case your Windows 8 tablet or Surface does not have a PrntScr key, you can press WinKey + Volume down hardware buttons on the tablet, together at the same time, you will find the screenshot captured and saved in your Pictures/Screenshots folder.
 You can read more at how to take screenshots of Desktop in Surface Pro.

 The Snipping Tool also lets you take out full-screen snips.
 Simply open the Snipping Tool, click on Win+PrntScr and select the whole desktop.
 You can see some great Snipping Tool tips here, I am sure you will like.

 5] Using Share charm

 Windows 8.1 also adds the ability to take a screenshot from the Share charm.
-But this is useful, only if you want to share with with someone.
+But this is useful, only if you want to share with someone.
 It will not directly save the screenshot in any folder.